 Trauma and the Art Journal Levine (2017) presented a keynote on his developing approach with trauma sufferers via art therapy.
 My class was invited to attend as we were engaged in a course meant to expose us to the breadth of art therapy as a modality and a theoretical approach that proved adaptable to several […]

-Remembrance of Recollection Kariel Tejai Waterloo Lutheran Seminary May 11th, 2017.
 Creativity, Sustain Life An art form, the denotation was left open-ended to my peers as we set to capture, via visual media, our art forms.
-Creative modality, way of expression, and the question trickled upon me from the cosmos – what was my art […]
+Creative modality, way of expression, and the question trickled upon me from the cosmos – what was my art form?
+I lost my motivation to journal, compose narratives, and I […]

-The Lullaby of the Raven Kariel Tejai Waterloo Lutheran Seminary November 11th, 2016.
 Why do we search for the extraordinary to light up the ordinary?
 We honour those who step into the limelight.
 We praise their humility, their acts of courage, searching for the bright day to escape the dark night.
-“The memories will sustain you […]
+“The memories will sustain you as the starlight reminds people of the day until the Sun returns,” […]